-- our financial and operating performance during the relevant period; - the executive's contribution to our success; - the level of market competition for executives with comparable skills and experience; and - the total amount of long-term incentive awards granted to an executive over the course of his or her career, together with the retentive effect of additional long-term incentive awards.
+- · our financial and operating performance during the relevant period; - · the executive's contribution to our success; - · the level of market competition for executives with comparable skills and experience; and - the total amount of long-term incentive awards granted to an executive over the course of his or her career, together with the retentive effect of additional long-term incentive awards.

 The Committee determined that it was appropriate to grant each executive officer awards in an equal number of performance units and restricted stock shares to balance the objectives of retention and performance.
-For 2022, the division of annual awards under our 2017 Incentive Plan between restricted stock and performance units at target was as follows:
+For 2023, the division of annual awards under our 2017 Incentive Plan between restricted stock and performance units at target was as follows:

-In October of 2022, after considering the above factors, the Committee approved the target grant values set forth below for Messrs.
+In October of 2023, after considering the above factors, the Committee approved the target grant values set forth below for Messrs.
 Bird, McClure, Webster and Underwood.

-Name Restricte stricted Stock Value Target Performance Unit Value
+Name Restricted Stock Value Tar Target Performance Unit Value

 Jeffrey J. Bird \$ 1,250,000 \$ 1,250,000

-Kyle F. McClure \$ 500,000 \$ 500,000
+Kyle F. McClure \$ 550,000 \$ 550,000

 James C. Webster \$ 500,000 \$ 500,000

 Donald M. Underwood \$ 200,000 \$ 200,000

 Restricted Stock Grants.
 The Committee administers restricted stock grants under our 2017 Incentive Plan.
 The Committee approves the grant of restricted stock at meetings of the Committee, and generally does not grant restricted stock by written consent.
-The Committee establishes award values for our named executive officers and a the total number of shares subject to awards for non-executive employees and delegates to the Chief Executive Officer the distribution of such awards to our non-executive employees.
+The Committee establishes award values for our named executive officers and the total number of shares subject to awards for non-executive employees and delegates to the Chief Executive Officer the distribution of such awards to our non-executive employees.
 Historically, annual grants of equity compensation have been made on October 28, the anniversary of the closing of our initial public offering.

-Based on the considerations discussed above under "- Long-Term Stock-Based Incentive Compensation," the Committee awarded Mr. Bird 53,694 shares of restricted stock, Mr. McClure 21,477 shares of restricted stock Mr. Webster 21,477 shares of restricted stock and Mr. Underwood 8,591 shares of restricted stock in October 2022.
-Each grant of restricted stock is scheduled to vest in three equal annual installments on October 28 of each of 2023, 2024 and 2025, subject to the officer's continued employment through each applicable vesting date.
+Based on the considerations discussed above under "- Long-Term Stock-Based Incentive Compensation," the Committee awarded Mr. Bird 54,872 shares of restricted stock, Mr. McClure 24,143 shares of restricted stock, Mr. Webster 21,949 shares of restricted stock and Mr. Underwood 8,779 shares of restricted stock in October 2023.
+Each grant of restricted stock is scheduled to vest in three equal annual installments on October 28 of each of 2024, 2025 and 2026, subject to the officer's continued employment through each applicable vesting date.